 The strip was frogged, and the yarn was rewound.

 Because it looked lovely in the cable rib stitch, I reknit it into a Last-Minute Cowl.
 I was so sure this would work, I used small bits of the one precious skein for accent stripes on my Last-Minute Mitts.
 The goal was to create a mix-and-match set consisting of the red neckwarmer and complementary fingerless mitts.
 As beautiful as this yarn is, it simply wasn't soft enough to snuggle around my neck on a cold winter day.

 The mitts are worn regularly, but the neckwarmer was frogged.

 So here we are.
 The yarn has been reknit yet again.
-Theoretically it's destined to become part of another Fluted Ridge afghan.
+Theoretically it's destined to become part of another Drumlin afghan featuring the reversible fluted ridge stitch.
 The last version featured gem tones, but if all goes as planned, this one will emphasize neutrals with a slim strip of red for a pop of color.

 My rational knitter's head remains skeptical.
 Meanwhile, my delusional knitter's heart says ... maybe this time.

 To see what others are working on, visit Frontier Dreams, Small Things and Wisdom Begins in Wonder.